-Nasdaq's next dividend payment will be US$0.47 per share, on the back of last year when the company paid a total of US$1.88 to shareholders.
-Last year's total dividend payments show that Nasdaq has a trailing yield of 1.7% on the current share price of $110.5.
+Nasdaq's next dividend payment will be US$0.49 per share.
+Last year, in total, the company distributed US$1.96 to shareholders.
+Based on the last year's worth of payments, Nasdaq has a trailing yield of 1.5% on the current stock price of $130.29.
 Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
 So we need to investigate whether Nasdaq can afford its dividend, and if the dividend could grow.

 Have Earnings And Dividends Been Growing?

 Stocks in companies that generate sustainable earnings growth often make the best dividend prospects, as it is easier to lift the dividend when earnings are rising.
-If earnings decline and the company is forced to cut its dividend, investors could watch the value of their investment go up in smoke.
-For this reason, we're glad to see Nasdaq's earnings per share have risen 14% per annum over the last five years.
+If earnings fall far enough, the company could be forced to cut its dividend.
+Fortunately for readers, Nasdaq's earnings per share have been growing at 15% a year for the past five years.

 Another key way to measure a company's dividend prospects is by measuring its historical rate of dividend growth.
-Nasdaq has delivered an average of 17% per year annual increase in its dividend, based on the past eight years of dividend payments.
-It's great to see earnings per share growing rapidly over several years, and dividends per share growing right along with it.
+In the last eight years, Nasdaq has lifted its dividend by approximately 18% a year on average.
+It's exciting to see that both earnings and dividends per share have grown rapidly over the past few years.

-In light of that, while Nasdaq has an appealing dividend, it's worth knowing the risks involved with this stock.
-For example, we've found 1 warning sign for Nasdaq that we recommend you consider before investing in the business.
+While it's tempting to invest in Nasdaq for the dividends alone, you should always be mindful of the risks involved.
+For example, we've found 2 warning signs for Nasdaq that we recommend you consider before investing in the business.

 If you're in the market for dividend stocks, we recommend checking our list of top dividend stocks with a greater than 2% yield and an upcoming dividend.